 Reliable PV Connectors – Background

 Photovoltaic modules have no moving parts and last upwards of 25 years with no maintenance aside from the occasional cleaning.
 Realising such a long lifetime for entire PV systems relies on the continued integrity of all system components.
-The installation of modules in building facades and other structures has necessitated the use of push fit connectors to enable quick and easy inter-module dc electrical connection.
 New applications for photovoltaics such as roof shingles place further performance demands on electrical connectors such as shown in Figure 1.
 The dc interconnection between PV elements represents a potential weak link in a PV system.

 PV connectors within roofs and facades expand and contract on a daily basis, which can lead to small amplitude movement at interface surface of a mated connector – this is commonly known as fretting.
 In time, the fretting process wears the surfaces of the connector, leading to a build up of wear debris, which can result in eventual connector failure.
 Certain metallic platings for copper; the conductor of choice; are less prone to fretting and corrosion than others – ideally gold would always be used but cost dictates alternatives are required for PV systems.